 Step 2: Write a constitution and bylaws for your club.
-Sample constitutions may be viewed in room K-5 and you may download a sample constitution and sample bylaws from the Student Organizations website to use as a template if you wish.
+Sample constitutions may be downloaded and sample bylaws from the Student Organizations website to use as a template if you wish.
 Your prospective advisor should proofread and sign your constitution before it is submitted.

 Step 3: Bring your completed Club Formation Application, signed Club Policies Contract, Club Petition Form with 20 signatures, and signed constitution to the Activities Director.
 The Activities Director will then schedule the Executive Council meeting that your request will be brought up at.
 Executive Council meets weekly on Mondays during fourth period (Leadership), so please keep that in mind when awaiting for approval.
 At this time the Activities Director may also ask you pertinent questions regarding your proposed club and may disapprove your proposed club at his/her discretion.

 Step 4*:If you make it past Step 3, the Executive Council Members, who are members of the student body, will review your club and vote on its approval.
 You should be sure to explain your proposal in detail to the Activities Director or an Executive Council representative so you can answer any questions the Executive Council may have, you do not want your club denied due to a lack of information.

 Step 5*:If the Executive Council approves your club then your request will go up for review with the Administration.
 You may check back with the Activities Director a week after the Executive Council meeting to find out if your club has been approved by the administration.

 *You may be required to make adjustments to your club’s constitution after any one of the above listed meetings before approval.*